Calebbii/Password-Locker/README.md

 * Opening the project on a text editor
 * Open the project on a live server

+## Prerequisites
+You need to have git installed
+You can install it with the following command in your terminal $ sudo apt install git-all

+You should have python installed in your system.
+This can be done using the command in the terminal $ python3.6 $ sudo apt-get install python3-pip

 ## Author
 Caleb Bii